xhalleyy/PhamH_HamsterHotel/README.md

 # PhamH_HamsterHotel

 The navbar headings are linked to portions(ids) of the page, so it'll go downwards to what heading you click.
 For tablet/phone or med/small breakpoints, the room cards go into a horizontal scroll.
-You can use your trackpad or hold right click and drag left and right.
+You can use your trackpad or hold left click and drag left and right.
 You can also tap the scroll bar.

 - Halley Pham
 - Hamster Hotel